Slip and Fall Attorney Assisting Plaintiffs Injured at Movie Theaters in Los Angeles, California

 If you have been injured, contact us for a free review of your case and learn about your legal options.

-You may be able to hold the owner of the movie theater for your injuries.
+Movie theaters and all entertainment venues have the responsibility to ensure the safety of their patrons.
+It is their responsibility to keep their premises safe.
+If you have been injured at a movie theater, you may be able to hold the owner of the movie theater for your injuries.
 Depending upon the specific facts of your case, other parties also may be responsible for the injuries you sustained in your slip and fall accident.
 To be eligible for compensation, California law requires a plaintiff to be able to prove the following elements of a premises liability lawsuit:

 - Defendant owned, leased, occupied, and/or controlled the movie theater property;